pengzhanbo/vite-plugin-mock-dev-server/README.md

 **In Response:**

 The original type of `response` is `http.ServerResponse<http.IncomingMessage>`.
-The plugin adds `setCookie(name, value)` method for configuration cookie on this basis.
+The plugin adds `setCookie(name, value)` method for configuration cookies on this basis.

 ```ts
 type Response = http.ServerResponse<http.IncomingMessage> & {